Overview | How to Reach | Sightseeing | Hotels | Map | Photos

 Chandoli Wildlife Sanctuary in Sangli has sprawling vegetation making it an ideal habitation for a wide variety of mammals, reptiles, and bird species.
 People from all over India visit Chandoli National Park for wild natural beauty and also for seeing the amazing variety of various flora and fauna species.

-Occupying a major spot in Maharashtra wildlife tour itinerary I am also subject to a number of conservation programs undertaken by the government, the local tourist department and also various wildlife agencies for conserving my rich flora and fauna.
+Occupying a major spot in Maharashtra wildlife tour itinerary Chandoli Wildlife Sanctuary is also subject to a number of conservation programs undertaken by the government, the local tourist department, and also various wildlife agencies for conserving its rich flora and fauna.
 Chandoli National Park receives its water supply from the Chandoli Dam which is built on the Warna river.

-With a huge bird population of around 123 different species of birds I am also a preferred destination for bird watching in this part of the country and spring is the best season for bird watching tours when a wide variety of birds can be easily sighted.
-You will also find many different types of plants in Chandoli National Park national park area.
+With a huge bird population of around 123 different species of birds, Chandoli Wildlife Sanctuary is also a preferred destination for bird watching.
+Spring is the best season for bird-watching tours when a wide variety of birds can be easily sighted.
+You will also find many different types of plants in the Chandoli National Park area.

-I am actually a part of the Sahyadri Tiger Reserve and also one of the newest national parks in the country.
-Guides and other facilities for forest safaris and though I receive many visitors during the winter season, but the best time for paying me a visit is the spring when the trees and flowers in the forests are in full bloom and there is also more probability of sighting birds and animals.
+Chandoli National Park is actually a part of the Sahyadri Tiger Reserve and is also one of the newest national parks in the country.
+Guides and other facilities for forest safaris and though it receives many visitors during the winter season, the best time for paying a visit to Chandoli National Park in the spring when the trees and flowers in the forests are in full bloom and there is also more probability of sighting birds and animals.